luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 Stern: Wilhelm proposed general mobilisation, was supported by Moltke and the CP, but Eulenburg and others objected and only partial mobilisation was ordered.

-## Carr: Wilhelm ordered mobilisation of 5 corps on 4 May and on 7th mobilisation was ordered for the rest.
+Carr: Wilhelm ordered mobilisation of 5 corps on 4 May and on 7th mobilisation was ordered for the rest.

-## Gordon Craig: 3 May 'first Prussian countermoves' to Austrian action on 21st and 27th April and not until 12 May 'a reluctant authorisation for something resembling complete mobilisation'.
+Gordon Craig: 3 May 'first Prussian countermoves' to Austrian action on 21st and 27th April and not until 12 May 'a reluctant authorisation for something resembling complete mobilisation'.
 Zerber: Prussia mobilised 'in increments over a nine-day period from 3 to 12 May.
 Bismarck did not even attempt to coordinate Prussia's political and military measures.
 In the three days before mobilisation was ordered, Moltke was not consulted and kept completely in the dark.
 Due to the disorganised nature of the Prussian mobilisation, Moltke was forced to jettison his pre-war deployment planning and organise an ad hoc deployment.'
 Rail deployment started on 16 May and ended on 6 June.
 The battle happened somewhere between 53rd and 62nd day of mobilisation (8th-9th weeks) depending on whether you count from 3 May or 12 May.
 Showalter: the news of 27th took 'a week' to push Wilhelm into action and then it was 5/9 corps.
 He still refused to approve their 'concentration' against Austria.
 Only in mid-April was Wartensleben transferred to Berlin to run the General Staff's railway operation and only on 1 May did he present a specific proposal for military-civilian coordination of routes leading to the theatre of operations.
 There were 9 separate orders between 3-24 May 'to bring the whole army under the colours and set it in motion.'
 Friedjung (translator notes p133): On 1 May the Austrian Council was told that the army in Italy was completely mobilised and complete mobilisation would take place in the north as soon as Prussia began to mobilise.
 Money was needed and should be publicly committed.
 Mensdorff opposed because of its diplomatic effects: 'it will be said that Austria has burned her boats and wants a war à tout prix'.
 Esterhazy supported Mensdorff and said the war would 'become a European war and create circumstances which will make the existence of the old Austria impossible and will result in the establishment of a new.'
 Belcredi favoured aggression and argued that 'the present situation was unbearable and could only lead to the ruin of the monarchy'.
 FJ himself concluded, 'war must now be regarded as unavoidable and duty only consists in preparing ourselves well for it in every direction.'
 (This quote from FJ seems a) crucial (if real) and b) appears nowhere I've seen except in the translator's notes to Friedjung!?)
 1 May Bismarck to Wilhelm: 'I submit the enclosure in support of my urgent ... entreaty that your Majesty will not longer leave the country in the danger to which ... it is at present exposed in view of the superior Austrian armaments which, notwithstanding all assurances of peace, daily assume larger dimensions.
 The Minister for War will submit ... tomorrow proposals for further precautionary measures and ...
 I venture to hope that your Majesty will graciously take into consideration my entreaty to accelerate measures to be adopted'.
 Wilhelm scribbled in the margin: 'Without waiting till our note, which is to be presented today, is received?
 That seems to cast all the torts again on us...'
 (Unmentioned in the books?)
 YOU CAN READ OVER A DOZEN ACCOUNTS OF THIS WAR AND NOT BE CONFIDENT ABOUT WHEN PRUSSIA ORDERED PARTIAL OR GENERAL MOBILISATION OR A CLEAR DEFINITION OF THESE TERMS (even weirder given the importance of mobilisation to 1914 debates).
 1 May (Clark) In Council, FJ told ministers: 'Retrospective views are no longer in place, one must look at things exactly as they stand ... [they] develop independently of all human calculation, and all efforts to avert them prove vain.'
 1 May (WAF) Napoleon told Goltz that Austria was looking for a deal but he preferred a deal with Prussia and hinted at the Rhineland.
 Goltz told Bismarck that Napoleon didn't want Benedetti to know about this idea.
 On 5th Bismarck told Goltz he could not offer the left bank of the Rhine.
 2 May Berlin stock market panic on mobilisation rumours.
 Stern: there was a ministerial meeting at which Bismarck repeated his argument about the Saar coal mines.
 All opposed except Roon.
 Did not happen.
 Rumours persisted for weeks, Bismarck lied and denied anybody was thinking about it.
 2 May Bismarck to Wilhelm: The latest Austrian note 'affords no prospect that Austria will disarm' but suggests it will string us along while she strengthens her preparations to gain 'an advantage over us which we cannot recover.
-I am informed from the Bourse today that [Austria is making financial preparations for war] and that the merchants here ... find the inactivity of the Royal Government, in view of Austria's surpassing armaments, incomprehensible, and in the
+I am informed from the Bourse today that [Austria is making financial preparations for war] and that the merchants here ... find the inactivity of the Royal Government, in view of Austria's surpassing armaments, incomprehensible, and in the highest degree disquieting and dangerous for the country.

-# Document

-highest degree disquieting and dangerous for the country.
 This feeling, which does not dominate your Majesty's ministers for the first time today, has become general in the town now that the facts which were previously known to the Government have penetrated to the public.
 The outbursts among the public will, should it transpire ... that the protection of the country has actually been neglected, undoubtedly be very animated.'

 At 12:30 that night (i.e morning of 3rd) the King scribbled on this: 'General Mutius reports that it is certain that 12,000 men are stationed ... immediately on the frontier.
 This, taken with Werther's telegram, proves that the final moment has come for us to order great armaments which, therefore, is to be deliberated on at 3 o'clock.'